-Pain around the ankle joint with selling reduced movement and later bruising.
+Pain around the ankle joint with swelling reduced movement, and bruising.

 The ankle is made up of three bone surfaces: the tibia, the fibula of the leg, and the talus of the ankle.
 They are bound together for stability by the ankle ligaments which are tough fibrous structures.
 After an ankle sprain, the ligaments are overstretched or torn which results in bleeding, swelling, and inflammation.
 Without treatment to rehabilitate the ankle, you may experience ongoing weakness and repeated ankle rolling.

-Pain over the back of the lower leg.
+Pain over the back of the lower leg, stiffness, and reduced mobility.

 There are two calf muscles: the gastrocnemius and the soleus.
 They are attached to the heel by the Achilles tendon.
-A calf strain is a tear in the muscle whilst the muscle rapidly contracts when pushing off from a standing start perhaps during running, tennis, and football.
+A calf strain is a tear in the muscle often caused when the muscle rapidly contracts while pushing off from a standing start perhaps, during running, tennis, or football.

-Metatarsalgia [Pain under the ball of the foot]
+Metatarsalgia is pain under the ball of the foot.

-The cause of plantar fasciitis is due to excessive running, but it can be due to a very sedentary lifestyle with flattening of the arch of the foot and in people who are overweight.
-A tight Achilles tendon and calf muscles contribute to the problem.
+The cause of plantar fasciitis can be due to excessive running, but it can also be caused by flattening of the arch of the foot and in people who are overweight.
+A tight Achilles tendon or calf muscle can contribute to the problem.